w3c/web-annotation/README.md

 * Move the resulting `index.html` into the directory
 * In the directory, git add -A *

+The final files for publication are:

+* index.html
+* examples/
+* images/

 ### Vocab

 Only edit the most recent working draft, currently /vocab/wd.
 Only edit index-linktemplate.html and then follow these steps to build the final HTML document: